FaisalBalamash/Hospital-management-system/README.md

     javac Main.java
     java Main

-Prerequisites
+## Prerequisites

-    Java Development Kit (JDK) 8 or higher.
+ - Java Development Kit (JDK) 8 or higher.
-    An integrated development environment (IDE) like Eclipse or IntelliJ IDEA is recommended for development.
+ - An integrated development environment (IDE) like Eclipse or IntelliJ IDEA is recommended for development.
-    An SQL database management system (e.g., Oracle, MySQL) installed and configured.
+ - An SQL database management system (e.g., Oracle, MySQL) installed and configured.

-Database Setup
+## Database Setup

 To set up the SQL database, execute the following SQL commands to create tables and insert sample data:

-sql
+ - SQL commands to create tables and insert sample data go here

+ - List item

--- SQL commands to create tables and insert sample data go here -- (Use the provided SQL script or adapt it to your database system)
+(Use the provided SQL script or adapt it to your database system)

-User Roles and Features
+## User Roles and Features
-Customer

-    Make Order: Place new delivery orders, specifying delivery details and items.
-    Change Password: Update account password for security.
-    View Order: Review the status and details of previously placed orders.

-Admin

-    Add Delivery: Add new delivery drivers to the system.
-    Add Product: Manage the product catalog by adding new items.
-    View Customers: Access a list of registered customers for administrative purposes.
-    View Delivery: Monitor the status and performance of delivery drivers.
+### Administrator

+-   **Manage Departments:** Add, edit, or delete hospital departments.
+-   **Manage Employees:** Add, edit, or delete employee records, including doctors and nurses.
+-   **Manage Rooms:** Add, edit, or delete hospital rooms and assign them to departments.
+-   **View Reports:** Generate reports on hospital operations, such as patient admissions and discharges.

+### Doctor

+-   **View Patients:** Access patient records, view medical history, and update patient information.
-    View Food: Browse and manage the food items available for delivery.
+-   **Prescribe Medication:** Create and manage prescriptions for patients.

-Delivery Man

-    View Orders: Access a list of pending delivery orders.
-    Accept Order: Accept or decline delivery orders.
-    Change Password: Update account password for security.
+-   **Schedule Appointments:** Schedule patient appointments and view appointment details.

+### Nurse

+-   **Record Patient Data:** Record vital signs, medications, and other patient data.
+-   **View Patient Information:** Access patient records to provide patient care.
+-   **Assist Doctors:** Collaborate with doctors by updating patient information and assisting with procedures.

+### Patient

+-   **View Medical Records:** Access personal medical records, including diagnoses, prescriptions, and treatment plans.
+-   **Request Appointments:** Request appointments with doctors and view appointment schedules.
+-   **View Bills:** View and pay medical bills online.

 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps: